Santosh0369/sql-datawarehouse-project/README.md

 - **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
 - **Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.

-### 🎯 This repository is an excellent resource for professionals and students looking to showcase expertise in:

-SQL Development
-Data Architect
-Data Engineering
-ETL Pipeline Developer
-Data Modeling
-Data Analytics

-**Datasets**: Access to the project dataset (csv files).
-**Git Repository**: Set up a GitHub account and repository to manage, version, and collaborate on your code efficiently.

-### 🚀 Project Requirements
-Building the Data Warehouse (Data Engineering)

 ### Objective
 Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.